ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 The **srun** command initiates an interactive job or process on compute nodes.

 For example, the following command will run an interactive job in the gpuA100x4 or gpuA40x4 partition with a wall-clock time limit of 30 minutes, using one node and 16 cores per node and 1 GPU.
-(Replace ``account_name`` with one of your available accounts; these will be listed under 'Project' when you run the ``accounts`` command.)
+(Replace ``account_name`` with one of your available accounts; these are listed under 'Project' when you run the ``accounts`` command.)

 .. code-block::